magneticio/vamp.io/content/documentation/troubleshoot.md

  no Logstash index  |  Check Logstash is correctly configured ([gituhub.com/magneticio - Logstash example configuration](https://github.com/magneticio/vamp-gateway-agent)).
    |  Check Logstash can read the HAProxy logs.
    |  Check Logstash can connect to Elasticsearch.
- no Health or Metrics indices  |  SSH into a Vamp Workflow Agent container and check you can telnet to the Elasticsearch url and the Vamp API set in your Vamp configuration (available from `/api/v1/inf` or `/api/v1/config` or open a workflow and check the environment variables).
+ no Health or Metrics indices  |  SSH into a Vamp Workflow Agent container and check you can telnet to the Elasticsearch url and the Vamp API set in your Vamp configuration (available from the Admin section of the Vamp UI,  `/api/v1/info` or `/api/v1/config` or open a workflow and check the environment variables).

 ### Check the key value store
   - Check the key value store reports as connected in Vamp info `GET <vamp url>/api/v1/info`
-  If not, correct the configuration in `application.conf`
+  If not, correct the configuration in application.conf.
+  You can view and update the applied Vamp configuration in the Vamp UI under Admin > Backend configuration
   - Check you can communicate with the configured key value store from where Vamp is running.
   Zookeeper:
   Consul: